Emanfaisal/Emanfaisal/README.md

 - 👀 I’m interested in mobile and web app
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me emanfaisalofficial@gmail.com
+- I love facing big challenges

 <!---
 Emanfaisal/Emanfaisal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.